-The Firmware, Bootloader, internal RF ISRM module, SD card or eMMC (Radio Internal Storage) Audio files, and the flash memory System Bitmaps versions are shown.
+The Firmware, Bootloader, SD card or eMMC (Radio Internal Storage) Audio files, and the flash memory System Bitmaps versions are shown.
 The Firmware version is shown as being out of date.
-The bootloader version, the RF ISRM module, the audio files and the system bitmaps are up to date.
+The bootloader and audio files versions are up to date.